9 French Toast Recipes That Are Delightfully Sweet

 Our readers love this family friendly favorite, decadent French toast.
 Perfect for a holiday breakfast or a weekend brunch, this French toast recipe is loaded with tasty, sweet ingredients like cinnamon, vanilla, and brown sugar, but the reduced fat cream cheese helps lighten the meal.
 Although this recipe calls for French bread, you can sub sweet Italian bread, a dense, crumbed white Pullman, challah, or brioche for varied density and flavor.
 This one-pan dish is great to make the night before for company, or for a family member’s birthday breakfast.
 It is sweet on its own, but of course, you can always add a little extra sweetness with maple syrup or whipped cream for special occasions.

-Guiltless French Toast
+Oven-Baked Buttermilk French Toast